auth0/Auth0.Android/README.md

     @Override
     public void onFailure(Auth0Exception exception) {
         //failed with an exception
+        activity.runOnUiThread { // Update UI };
     }

     @Override
     public void onSuccess(@NonNull Void payload) {
         //succeeded!
+        activity.runOnUiThread { // Update UI };
     }
 };
 ```

+As with login, this callback might not be called on the main thread.
+Ensure that any UI updates are ran on the main thread.

 The callback will get invoked when the user returns to your application.
 If this is the result of being redirected back by the server, that would be considered a success.
 There are some scenarios in which this can fail:
 * When there is no browser application that can open a URL.
 The cause of the exception will be an instance of `ActivityNotFoundException`.